k-l-dixon/k-l-dixon.github.io/essays/Coding_Standards.md

 layout: essay
 type: essay
 published: true
-title: Do Or Do Not: Implementing Organizational Coding Standard
+title: Do Or Do Not - Implementing Organizational Coding Standard
 # All dates must be YYYY-MM-DD format!
 date: 2022-02-09
 labels: